Giant Squid (band)

 Giant Squid is an American post-metal and progressive rock band that originated in Sacramento, California in 2002.
 They were previously signed to The End Records, and have since been signed to Translation Loss Records.
-Current lineup contains founding members Aaron John Gregory (guitar, vocals) and Bryan Beeson (bass), as well as Jackie Perez Gratz (electric cello, vocals), Zack Farwell (drums), and Andrew Southard (keyboards, vocals).
+The current lineup contains founding members Aaron John Gregory (guitar, vocals) and Bryan Beeson (bass), as well as Jackie Perez Gratz (electric cello, vocals), Zack Farwell (drums), and Andrew Southard (keyboards, vocals).

 Biography

 Early years (2002–2004)

 Giant Squid was originally found in 2002 in Sacramento, California, after the members, Aaron John Gregory (guitar, lead vocals), Bryan Beeson (bass guitar), Bill Hughes (guitar), and Aurielle Zeitler (keyboards, vocals), had been playing in Northern California under the monikers Koi and Namor.
 The band self-released its debut album Metridium Field in 2004 through its own record label, Tyrannosaurus Records.
 Metridium Field contained re-recorded versions of the songs "Revolution in the Water" and "Ampullae of Lorenzini", two tracks originally released locally in 2002 as a two-song CD under the band's previous name, Namor.

 Recording of Metridium Field started in February 2003, and now included Jason Divincenzo on drums.
 Giant Squid hired heavy music producer Billy Anderson (Neurosis, High on Fire, Mr. Bungle, Melvins) to record and produce Metridium Field in Sacramento at the recording studio The Hangar.
-AJ Welham was assistant engineer for the week-long session, and Brandon Oreno later recorded much of the vocals on the record.
+AJ Welham was the assistant engineer for the week-long session, and Brandon Oreno later recorded much of the vocals on the record.
 The album was mastered by Eric Broyhill at Monster Lab Audio in Sacramento.
 During the middle of the recording process, Aaron Gregory's father was killed in a motorcycle accident, which delayed the eventual release until April 2004.